sfigg/commercialization-public/docset/manufacture/desktop/add-drivers-langs-universal-apps-sxs.md

 1. Add languages, and Features On Demand to the Windows image.

-    For packages with dependencies, make sure you install the packages in order.
+    Language updates have a specific order they need to be installed in.
 For example, to enable Cortana, install: **Microsoft-Windows-Client-Language-Pack**, then **–Basic**, then **–Fonts**, then **–TextToSpeech**, and then **–Speech**, in this order.
 If you’re not sure of the dependencies, it’s OK to put them all in the same folder, and then add them all using the same DISM /Add-Package command.
 Not every region has fonts or capability packs for every feature.

     For example: